areaofeffect/hello-world/README.md

 #### [Week 7: Data Visualizations and Datastreams](https://github.com/areaofeffect/hello-world/blob/master/week8/README.md)

 * How do we structure and organize data in a useful / readable way?
-* API'S, JSON files, Cloud services, Local databases
+* API's, JSON files, Cloud services, Local databases
-* Intro to React
 * Review of serial, protocols and microcontrollers

 <br/>